shubhamchdhary/TileClipper/README.md

 This will generate segmented tiled videos inside `tile_4x4_mp4/` folder within the dataset folder.
 Encoding is a time-consuming process that requires a large amount of space because it extracts raw videos.
 We've provided the tile-encoded videos in `videos/` to save time.

 ### 2) Generating Tile-level Groundtruths
-For calibration, we require groundtruths (GT), which specifies the tiles with relevant objects.
+For calibration, we require groundtruths (GT), which specify the tiles with relevant objects.
 We use StrongSORT-Yolo to generate these GTs.
 The instructions are in this [README](src/GT/README.md).

 ### 3) Running TileClipper
 #### a) Calibration